tkardi/eoy/README.md

 * Running on http://127.0.0.1:5000 (Press CTRL+C to quit)
   [..]
 ```

-## Loading data
-The configuration that is necessary for loading the data is described in
-[api/conf/settings.py](api/conf/settings.py).
-To start the loading procedure
-you need to run [api/sync/datasync.py](api/sync/datasync.py)

-`$ python datasync.py`

-And after the loading has finished, again, as a privileged user run
-[db/preprocess.sql](db/preprocess.sql).
-Then we can fire up Django's
-development server with

-`$ python manage.py runserver`

 Point your browser to http://127.0.0.1:5000/ and you should see a
 response: